-When a Casting Director asks for a casual look, they mean the type of clothes you wear every day.
-You may get wardrobe notes for a specific type of casual style or you may get to show up to set in clothes reflective of your own style.
-Either way, it's important to remember that casual style doesn't mean athletic or loungewear.
-Unless you're specifically asked to show up to set in sweats or yoga pants, it's best to save those for the gym.
+If your details ask for a casual look, it usually means the type of clothes you wear every day.
+Think jeans, t-shirts, button-ups, sweaters, sneakers, etc. Even if you’re not given specific wardrobe instructions, the casual style you put together for set still needs to be appropriate for the project.
+Many productions film in one location but are set in another.
+A casual Los Angeles look isn’t always similar to a casual New York look.
+Also, it’s important to remember that casual style doesn’t mean athletic or loungewear.
+Unless you’re specifically asked to show up to set in sweats or yoga pants, it’s best to save those for the gym.

 For women, a business casual look would include skirts, dress pants, blouses, sweaters, blazers, light jewelry, and closed toed shoes.